WinVector/Examples/LogisticOmit/logistic_omit.md

 the amount of interference is different for each value of `x`.
 For `x = -2`, the probability is almost determined, and `ommited` changes little.
 For `x = -1` things are less determined, and `omitted` can have a substantial effect.
-How much probability effect `ommitted` has depends on the value of `x`, which obscures results much like a [statistical interaction](https://en.wikipedia.org/wiki/Interaction_(statistics)) would.
+How much probability effect `ommited` has depends on the value of `x`, which obscures results much like a [statistical interaction](https://en.wikipedia.org/wiki/Interaction_(statistics)) would.